Bobby Moffett: Ultimate Fighting Championship

-Moffett made his UFC debut on November 10, 2018 at UFC Fight Night: Korean Zombie vs. Rodríguez, against Chas Skelly.
+Soon after he was signed in UFC, Moffett made his debut on November 10, 2018, at UFC Fight Night: Korean Zombie vs. Rodríguez, against Chas Skelly.
 He won the fight via a controversial technical submission.
 Subsequently, Skelly appealed to the Colorado Office of Combative Sports on grounds of referee error regarding the stoppage.
 Eventually on June 24, 2020, Skelly announced on his social media account that the results was overturned to no contest.

-His next fight came on March 23, 2019 at UFC Fight Night: Thompson vs. Pettis against Bryce Mitchell.
+His next fight came on March 23, 2019, at UFC Fight Night: Thompson vs. Pettis against Bryce Mitchell.
 He lost the fight via unanimous decision.
 This fight earned both the Fight of the Night award.

-Moffett faced Enrique Barzola on August 10, 2019 at UFC Fight Night: Shevchenko vs. Carmouche 2.
+Moffett faced Enrique Barzola on August 10, 2019, at UFC Fight Night: Shevchenko vs. Carmouche 2.
 He lost the fight via split decision.
-With this loss, he was subsequently released by UFC.
+With this loss, he was subsequently released by the UFC.

 Professional Fighters League

 Moffett, as a replacement for Anthony Dizy, faced Bubba Jenkins at PFL 4 on June 10, 2021.
 He lost the bout via unanimous decision.